Introducing our new Rewilding Network

 We want to create a new community of large and small scale rewilding projects, bringing together experiences and knowledge from those working on the ground.
 We’ll also be tapping into a range of experts to nurture discussions and share learning.
 Our online learning hub will help to build skills that expand and enhance the scale of practical rewilding, and will include ‘how to’ guides, toolkits, videos, infographics and other useful tools.
 We will also build our rewilding community through project profile information and a series of webinars and events.

 A network will be beneficial to existing projects as well as those starting their rewilding journey.

 “Our approach to land management — with beavers, rewilding and ecotourism — is highly unusual in our area.
 We would benefit very much from membership of a network for support, advice and the chance to share experience on everything from the day to day practicalities of rewilding & ecotourism to the lobbying of governments” — Louise & Paul Ramsay, Bamff eco estate, Perthshire

 Driving Community Action

 Rewilding is about people, communities and livelihoods.
-Our network will be accessible to all.
-It will include a new hub of local rewilding groups where communities can work together to enhance their local green spaces, get involved with local rewilding projects and share local knowledge.
+Our network will include a new hub of local rewilding groups to share local knowledge.
 We hope it’ll also encourage land managers and landowners to connect with each other and to develop networks of rewilding that couldn’t be achieved individually.
 We want it to support and encourage local artisan enterprises and new businesses to thrive.
 After all, we can achieve more together!